Making a few tweaks to your app you can give your users a great experience with the Quick Base mobile app.

 Relies on information from a report or an external web page.

 When adding sections to the page:

-Place critical Rich Text widgets in the sidebar, and make sure the most critical information is contained in the first few sentences.
+Place critical rich text widgets in the sidebar, and make sure the most important information is contained in the first few sentences.

 Include critical buttons or links in the sidebar.